spissvinkel/examples/docs/01-simple-graphics-engine/index.md

 # 01-simple-graphics-engine

-A simple browser based engine for interactive graphics which will be the basis for other example projects.
+The basis for a simple, browser based, interactive graphics engine which will be used in other example projects.

 This project is coded in TypeScript, HTML and CSS